NORM-ROAST/norm-roast/_pages/specification.md

 ## Measurement Cycle

-The full measurement cycle takes about one hour and includes the pre-heating of the machine from room temperature and 4 roast batches that follow the profile specified in the previous section.
+The full measurement cycle includes the pre-heating of the machine from room temperature and 4 roast batches that follow the profile specified in the previous section.

 The batch size must be the same for each of the 4 roast batches and chosen such that each batch meets the Roast Profile times and temperatures defined above.